5 Alumni Engagement Trends You Need To Watch Out For in 2022

 For a majority of institutions, alumni engagement has been restricted to monthly newsletters, traditional events, and yearly fundraising appeals.
 But, the pandemic has prompted advancement teams to look for creative solutions to penetrate a wider segment of their alumni population and maintain consistent engagement year-on-year.

-From focused workshops to career networking and mentoring programs, institutions in 2021 will ensure the easy availability of all these programs to all alumni.
+From focused workshops to career networking and mentoring programs, institutions will ensure the easy availability of all these programs to all alumni.

 During the pandemic, William Peace University launched a Virtual Book Club focused on professional development and career advancement for the university students and alumni.
 The group helped set and realize career goals for all participants.
 Via this initiative, the institution made valuable resources and knowledge easily accessible to alumni and students from the comfort of their homes during a crisis.
 Read more →